deanmarsinelli/Bandmaster/README.md

 store user data, such as their personal settings, list of songs, and their task list.
 The templates folder also contains the same assets folder mentioned above, though with only the Bandmaster.js file in the JavaScript subdirectory.
 Additionally there are PHP files used for the uploading and removing of files and tasks.

-The PHP files in the repository's root directory are used for account creation, authentication, and login.
+The PHP files in the repository's root directory and login_assets directory are used for account creation, authentication, and login.
 Admin.php is used to control the entire admin page experience.